-As patients become increasingly involved in their own treatment, the educational level of materials needs to be assessed.
-There is a wide gap between educated, collaborative patients and those who lack medical and scientific literacy.
+As patients become increasingly involved in their own treatment, the educational level of materials needs to be assessed Not every patient is educated and compliant; many lack medical and scientific literacy.

 According to the JAMA Internal Medicine [May 2013], “Despite good intentions many patient educational materials are too difficult for patients and their families to grasp.
 The average reading level of groups ranging from the American Society of Anesthesiologists to the American Psychiatric Association fell anywhere from 9th grade to the sophomore year of college.”
 That’s far above the 4th to 6th grade level recommended by the AMA and by several U.S. government agencies, including the Department of Health and Human Services.

 JAMA includes several perspectives on the doctor-informed patient dynamic that provide broad talking points.
 These perspectives show that context beyond statistics is necessary if the healthcare industry is going to be able to make sense of what constitutes valuable care, how much of a long view is necessary to assess value, and where the patient stands in what is purportedly a dynamic in which patient say-so is a given part of medical care.

 Adherence demands patient-accessible materials, and exhibits need to be patient centered rather than product centered.
 There is a direct correlation between the length of content and users disconnecting from the content.
 Images and call-outs strategically placed bring people into the content and invite them on the journey.

 In the words of the late C. Everett Koop, M.D., “Drugs don’t work in patients who don’t take them.”